ankrutik/notes/aws/solutions_arch_cert/notes.md

 Host level metrics like CPU, Network, Disk, status check

+**Metrics are readily available** in CloudWatch by default:

+- CPU Utilization of an EC2 instance,
+- Disk Reads activity of an EC2 instance,
+- Network packets out of an EC2 instance

+For the following metrics, you need to prepare a **custom metric using CloudWatch Monitoring Scripts** which is written in Perl and install CloudWatch Agent to collect more system-level metrics from Amazon EC2 instances:

+- Memory utilization
+- Disk swap utilization
+- Disk space utilization
+- Page file utilization
+- Log collection

 ### CloudTrail (Auditing)

 User and resource activity monitored by **recording AWS management** console actions and API calls.
 Unrelated to CloudWatch.